July 2019, Proof reading

 Muchnik degrees and Medvedev degrees of the randomness notions

-The joint proceedings for ALC2015 and ALC2017 published via World Scientific
+The joint post-proceedings for ALC2015 and ALC2017 published via World Scientific

 Proceedings of the 14th and 15th Asian Logic Conferences, pp. 108-128 (2019) January